SpenceKonde/DxCore/README.md

 ### EESAVE configuration option
 The EESAVE fuse can be controlled via the Tools -> Save EEPROM menu.
 If this is set to "EEPROM retained", when the board is erased during programming, the EEPROM will not be erased.
 If this is set to "EEPROM not retained", uploading a new sketch will clear out the EEPROM memory.
 Note that this only applies when programming via UPDI - programming through the bootloader never touches the EEPROM.
 You must do Burn Bootloader to apply this setting.

-### Selectable printf implementation
+### Selectable printf() implementation
 A tools submenu lets you choose from full `printf()` with all features, the default one that drops float support to save 1k of flash, and the minimal one drops almost everything and for another 450 bytes (will be a big deal on the 16k and 8k parts.
-Less so on 128k ones.)
+Less so on 128k ones.) - note that selecting any non-default option here will cause it to be included in the binary even if it's never called

 ### BOD configuration options
 These parts support multiple BOD trigger levels, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses no power, Active uses the most, and Sampled is in the middle.
 See the datasheet for details on power consumption and the meaning of these options.
 You must do Burn Bootloader to apply this setting, as this is not a "safe" setting: If it is set to a voltage higher than the voltage the board is running at, the chip cannot be reprogrammed until you apply a high enough voltage to exceed the BOD threshold.
+The BOD thresholds are quite low on these devices,

 ### Link-time Optimization (LTO) support
 This core *always* uses Link Time Optimization to reduce flash usage.